 Anna Petriv: Our goal is to help brands become customer-centric, with a single interface providing a 360° view of customer interactions with the brand.
 We take it a step further with the ability to bring this information offline, in a physical store, with an iPad app.
 It could be considered an extension of Salesforce.

 Anemona Stanomir: Indeed, we must not forget that 70% of buying experiences are based on how the customer feels they are being treated and that on average, nearly 90% of purchases are still happening in the physical store.
-Therefore, consumers expect shop sellers to anticipate their needs, not just online but also offline, and 70% of them want in-store recommendations from sales associates equipped with mobile devices.
+Therefore, consumers expect shop sellers to anticipate their needs, not just online but also offline, and many want in-store recommendations from sales associates.
 This is why, in the latest version of OSF UnifyCOMMERCE, we added the offline/in-store component, that is the Clienteling App.
 In the previous version of this product, we had the online store (Salesforce Commerce Cloud) connected with the CRM (Sales/Service Cloud), Community Cloud and Marketing Cloud.
 In the latest version, we added integration with POS, with the help of Heroku Connect, the big-data lake, through which we can also process a significant volume of data.
 Now, we can truly say Unified Commerce is no longer a Nirvana for retailers, and the single view of online & offline consumer data is achievable and can be leveraged to not only personalize, but individualize the customer shopping journey on the website as well as in-store.

 Anemona Stanomir: Let's imagine that a client goes to an online beauty store, and adds some products to her cart, but doesn’t finalize the order because she decides to check the items in the physical store, as it is not far from her workplace.
 Once in the shop, the store assistant is able to identify the client and access her online and offline unified customer profile from a tablet which has the OSF UnifyCOMMERCE Clienteling Application installed.
 It is important to understand that 42% of customer service agents are unable to properly resolve customer issues because of disconnected systems, old user interfaces, and multiple applications.
 OSF UnifyCOMMERCE solves this issue.